 Community management is where Khoros and Sprinklr diverge most

-This is the clearest line between the two platforms.
+This is the clearest line between the two platforms, and it is the first question enterprise buyers should answer before evaluating anything else.

-The platform offers threaded discussion forums, knowledge bases, idea boards, community events, blogs, private messaging, and member groups, all managed through a centralized moderation dashboard with AI-enhanced spam and abuse filtering.
+Threaded discussion forums, knowledge bases, idea boards, community events, blogs, private messaging, and member groups, all managed through a centralized moderation dashboard with AI-enhanced spam and abuse filtering

-Gamification through ranks and badges across 80+ member activities turns frequent contributors into identifiable community champions.
+Gamification through ranks and badges across 80+ member activities, turning frequent contributors into identifiable community champions

-For enterprises running multiple product communities, Khoros supports cross-community syndication, where members of sibling communities can exchange answers without leaving their home community.
-Microsoft used this to link Power BI, Power Apps, and Microsoft Flow into a unified Power Platform ecosystem.
+Cross-community syndication that allows members across sibling product communities to exchange answers without leaving their home community.
+Microsoft used this architecture to link Power BI, Power Apps, and Microsoft Flow into a unified Power Platform ecosystem.

-Sprinklr offers a community forum as part of its Service suite, but it's one component among many rather than the centerpiece.
-Community posts can be converted into knowledge articles, and the forum feeds into the same agent desktop as social and messaging channels.
+Sprinklr offers a community forum as part of its Service suite, integrated with the agent desktop and knowledge base.
+Community posts can be converted into knowledge articles, and the forum feeds into the same workflows as social and messaging channels.

 Sprinklr leads in platform breadth and unification